Move design¶

 Technically, a new component called Cozy-Move was created.
 It is a web application in Elixir/Phoenix that can be seen as a wizard to help users select from which instance and to which instance they want to move.
 It is possible to send a mail with a link to cozy-move, and put this link in a FAQ, and users can start the process from this link.
 But, if a user wants to initiate a move by them-self, they will start from the settings of their Cozy.
 The two workflows are available.

-Starting from settings
+Starting from settings¶

-Starting from settings
+Starting from cozy-move¶

 For security, we need an interaction of the user with both instances (even if the user is already logged).
 There is a confirmation mail sent by the source Cozy, that counts as a interaction.
 For the target Cozy, a click on a page served by the stack could have been enough, but asking the password was easier to explain to the user and improve the sense of security as perceived by the user, so that was what we did.
 And we had to take care of that to allow or forbid swapping instances on Cozy-Move.